augchan42/augchan42.github.io/_posts/2025-05-14-Challenges-with-Passkey-Android.md

 **My Journey:**

-- This issue first bit me during the implementation of registration and recovery flows.
+- I first encountered this issue during the implementation of registration and recovery flows.
 The fix involved ensuring consistent Base64URL encoding.
 - Later, the same problem resurfaced for login flows, emphasizing that this encoding step needs to be applied universally wherever FIDO2 option objects are prepared for API responses.

 **The Solution Involved Two Main Parts:**